What Is Trimethoprim? Uses, How It Works and How to Get It in the UK

 - Pregnancy or breastfeeding (first trimester — avoid; second/third — discuss)

-- All other medications including over-the-counter and herbal supplements
+- All other medications, including over-the-counter and herbal supplements (trimethoprim interacts with warfarin, methotrexate, and potassium-raising medicines such as ACE inhibitors and spironolactone)

 Trimethoprim and Antibiotic Stewardship: Using Antibiotics Responsibly

 Antibiotic resistance is one of the most significant public health challenges of our time.
 Trimethoprim resistance has been rising in UK uropathogens — a direct result of decades of widespread prescribing.
-Using trimethoprim appropriately matters both for individual treatment success and for preserving the antibiotic’s effectiveness for future patients.
+Using trimethoprim appropriately matters both for your own treatment success and for preserving the antibiotic’s effectiveness for future patients.

 - Only take trimethoprim when prescribed for a confirmed or strongly suspected bacterial infection